malpa222/portfolio/_pages/portfolio/lo1.md

 ## Hands-on learning

-[comment]: # - Hands-on experience, where you have learned the typical skills, technology, techniques for the job

-[comment]: # - Your hands-on learning, or as they say, practice makes perfect.
-[comment]: # What learning activities have you done to be able to do the typical tasks of the specialist?
-[comment]: # Show what new techniques and technology, what theory, and also for example what
-[comment]: # methods, standards, laws, etc. you learned.
-[comment]: # - Give a list of your learning activities with links to your work (in appendices, added files, online).

 A good red teamer needs to know how to work their way around a system so that they can bypass security measures and reach their goal.
 This type of knowledge requires hands-on practice, since computer software is constantly changing and only reading about it in the books will never be the same as trying out the theory in real life.
 Throughout the semester I have engaged in multiple activities that taught me new hacking methods